sensu/sensu-go-workshop/README.md

    $ export SENSU_API_KEY=$(sensuctl api-key grant sensu | awk -F "/" '{print $NF}')
    ```

-   _NOTE: self-guided users should create an api-key for the `sensu` user (the
+   > _NOTE: self-guided trainees should grant an api-key for the `sensu` user,
-   default user for this workshop).
-Trainees in instructor-led workshops should
+     as shown above.
+Trainees in instructor-led workshops should create an
-   create an api-key for their own user, using the username provided by the
+     api-key for their own user, using the username provided by the instructor
-   instructor (e.g. `sensuctl api-key grant <username>`)._
+     (e.g. `sensuctl api-key grant <username>`)._

 ### Lesson 1: introduction to Sensu Go